siddharth-pro/gitSiddharth.github.io/_posts/2018-10-11-using-microblaze-softcore-processor.markdown

 Xilinx provides its own softcore processor IP Microblaze to use in embedded systems application.
 In this post and a few that follow up, I will implement the Microblaze softcore processor on Spartan 3E FPGA.
 After that's done I will use Xilinx provided SDK(Software Development Kit) to write a C program to turn on LEDs using switches.

-The steps involved in setting up Microblaze system are somewhat lengthy but simple.
+The whole step involved in setting up Microblaze system is somewhat lengthy but simple.

 Step 1: Create a new project and select Embedded Processsor from the new source wizard.
 Enter file name and click next.